 - Install adequate lighting, especially on stairs for people with poor vision or who have difficulty walking.

 - Place bars on windows to prevent children from falling.

 - Do not place obstacles in walking pathways.

-When someone suffers a Traumatic Brain Injury (TBI), the entire family is affected.
-Studies show that caregivers of people who have suffered a brain injury may experience feelings of burden, distress, anxiety, anger and depression.
-If you are caring for a partner, spouse, child, relative or close friend with TBI, it is important to recognize how stressful this situation can be and to seek support services.
+When someone suffers a TBI, the entire family is affected.
+Studies show that caregivers of people who have suffered a brain injury may experience feelings of burden, distress, anxiety, anger, and depression.
+If you are caring for a partner, spouse, child, relative, or close friend with TBI, it is important to recognize how stressful this situation can be and to seek support services.

-Services that may be most helpful to you include in-home assistance (home health aides or personal care assistants), respite care to provide breaks from caregiving, brain injury support groups, and ongoing or short-term counseling for caregivers to adjust to the changes that have come as a result of the injury.
-You also may need to ask your support system of family, friends and community members for help with your loved one’s care, so that you don’t get burned out.
-(See Family Caregiver Alliance’s Fact Sheet: Taking Care of YOU: Self-Care for Family Caregivers for additional tips on taking care of yourself.)
+Services that may be most helpful to you include in-home assistance (home health aides or personal care assistants), respite care to provide breaks from caregiving, brain injury support groups, and ongoing or short-term counseling to adjust to all of the life changes post-injury.
+You also may need to ask your support system of family, friends, and community members for help with your loved one’s care, so that you don’t get burned out.
+(See Family Caregiver Alliance’s fact sheet: Taking Care of YOU: Self-Care for Family Caregivers for additional tips on taking care of yourself.)

-In your role as a caregiver, you will probably find that it can be difficult to find appropriate and adequate services for your loved one.
-It is important to know that you will most likely need to be persistent in your search for assistance.
-You should use your network of family and friends, as well as professionals, to get tips about available resources.
+In your role as a caregiver, you will probably find that it can be difficult to get appropriate and adequate services for your loved one.
+It is important to know that you will most likely need to advocate for your loved one and be persistent in your search for assistance.
+You should use your network of family and friends, as well as professionals, to get tips about available resources and provide support.

 Veteran Affairs Response to TBI

 Due to the high incidence of TBI in the military field, Veteran Affairs (VA) and other sectors of the US military health system have become active in addressing the issues surrounding TBI.